Eugene B. Fluckey: Other honors

 Fluckey was awarded Eagle Scout in 1948.
 He is one of only eleven known Eagle Scouts who also received the Medal of Honor.
-The others are Aquilla J. Dyess and Mitchell Paige of the U.S. Marine Corps; Robert Edward Femoyer and Jay Zeamer Jr. of the U.S. Army Air Forces; Leo K. Thorsness of the United States Air Force; Arlo L. Olson, Benjamin L. Salomon, and Walter Joseph Marm Jr. of the United States Army; and Britt K. Slabinski and Thomas R. Norris of the United States Navy.
+The others are Aquilla J. Dyess and Mitchell Paige of the U.S. Marine Corps; Robert Edward Femoyer and Jay Zeamer Jr. of the U.S. Army Air Forces; Leo K. Thorsness of the United States Air Force; Arlo L. Olson, Benjamin L. Salomon, and Walter Joseph Marm Jr. of the United States Army; and Britt K. Slabinski and Thomas R. Norris of the U.S. Navy.

 He was an honorary companion of the Maryland Commandery of the Military Order of Foreign Wars.

 His book Thunder Below! was winner of the 1993 Samuel Eliot Morison Award for Naval Literature.